icicimov/blog/_posts/2016-9-8-Building-VPC-with-Terraform-in-Amazon-AWS.md

 for our AWS provider type.

-Then we create a `.tf` file `vpc_environment.tf` where we put all essential variables needed to build the VPC, like VPC CIDR, AWS zone and regions, EC2 instance type and the ssh key and other AWS related parameters:
+Then we create a `.tf` file `vpc_environment.tf` where we put all essential variables needed to build the VPC, like VPC CIDR, AWS zone and regions, default EC2 instance type and the ssh key and other AWS related parameters:

 ```
 /*=== VARIABLES ===*/